glendmaatita/Tolkien/README.md

     _sites     // our static website will be placed here config.yml // main config file

-You can add some informations about our web inside config.yml file.
+We can add some informations about our web inside config.yml file.
 Look at this config.yml example below.
-This config below is generated after we run the initialization command above
+This config below is generated after we run the initialization command

     config:
         name: myblog
         url: /
         title: Your Blog Title
         tagline: Your Blog Tagline
+        pagination: 10
     dir:
         post: myblog/_posts
         page: myblog/_pages